 Guilin city in Guangxi province is where the various escapers go their separate ways and indeed the fate of the city itself was the beginning of the end for the Nationalist Government.
 Mary visits a cave that was used as an air raid shelter and takes a cruise down the Li River to see the famous limestone karst landscape.
 She also cycles around the countryside, learning more about local traditions and culture.
-She gains insights into her father’s world view, being raised in the 1920s and ‘30s amid feats of mountaineering, flight and attempts to reach the North Pole.

 10. Mountain Minorities

 Mary journeys up into the mountains to see spectacular rice terraces and meet various ethnic minorities: the Zhuang with their animist religion, the Yao with their cut-once-in-a-lifetime hair and the Dong with their strange marriage customs.
 Major Monro’s journey from Guilin to Guiyang involved a thrilling train journey and a slow and jolty bus, when he was starting to suffer from appendicitis.
 Mary has an alarming flight between the two cities but then falls in love with this mountainous backwater with its impressive waterfall and charming ethnic villages.
-She meets the Miao people and sees a performance of their unique opera.

 11. Wartime Capital